fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 - A type of web worker (browser API) that acts as a proxy between web applications and servers.
 	- i.e. Service Workers can intercept network requests on behalf of the web application.
 	- Service Workers can be used to control and intercept network requests, cache resources, manage background tasks.
-- A JS script that runs in a worker context (no DOM access), and doesn't run on the main thread (non-blocking, fully async).
+- A JS script that runs in a worker context (no DOM access) in the background, and doesn't run on the main thread (non-blocking, fully async).
 - Only works over HTTPS.
 - A page needs to be within the registered Service Worker's scope.
 	- Ex: a Service Worker loaded from `/subdir/sw.js` can only control pages located within `/subdir/`.